NFT: Bridging Supervised Learning and Reinforcement Learning in Math Reasoning: Related Works

 \section{Related Works}

 Reinforcement Learning with Verifiable Rewards (RLVR) has advanced the frontier of LLM reasoning \citep{deepseekr1,jaech2024openai, team2025kimi, acereason2025}.
 Compared with previous RL practices that rely on strong reward models \citep{wang2023math, yuan2024free, zhang2024generative} to simulate human feedback \citep{ouyang2022training, preferecerl, prime}, RLVR turns to a ground truth verifier for providing reliable binary supervision \citep{lambert2024t, grpo}.
 Moreover, unlike preference-based learning algorithms such as DPO \citep{DPO, cai2023ulma, IPO, kto, wang2023beyond, NCA, ORPO,xu2023some}, RLVR does not require paired preference data, rendering it more flexible and memory-efficient.
-Despite the demonstrated effectiveness of RL algorithms in verification-driven training \citep{li2023remax, ahmadian2024back, hu2025reinforce++, dapo, chu2025gpg,yuan2025trajectorybellmanresidualminimization, yan2025learningreasonoffpolicyguidance}, recent studies suggest that supervised learning (SL) may also suffice for achieving self-improvement in LLMs \citep{raft,raft++}.
-Our method further addresses SL's inability to incorporate negative feedback \citep{hua2024intuitive}, bridging both the theoretical and the performance gap between the two fields, and can be easily adapted to other language paradigms such as masked LMs~\citep{ghazvininejad2019mask, zheng2024masked, nie2024scaling}.
+Despite the demonstrated effectiveness of RL algorithms in verification-driven training \citep{li2023remax, ahmadian2024back, hu2025reinforce++, dapo, chu2025gpg,yuan2025trajectorybellmanresidualminimization, yan2025learningreasonoffpolicyguidance}, recent studies suggest that supervised learning (SL) may also suffice for achieving verification-driven training in LLMs \citep{raft}.
+Our method further addresses SL's inability to incorporate negative feedback \citep{hua2024intuitive}, bridging both the theoretical and the performance gap between the two fields.

 A key design of NFT involves implicit policy modeling for direct policy optimization.
 This design, emphasizing direct optimization via implicitly defined models, shares conceptual similarities with some existing approaches.
 In preference-based training, DPO \citep{DPO} introduces an implicit reward model parameterized by the policy network to allow optimizing policies directly.
-Recent visual modeling efforts also leverage implicit conditional or residual models parameterized by generation networks to avoid guided sampling \citep{cca, GFT} or enhance quality~\citep{ddo}.
+Recent visual modeling efforts also leverage implicit conditional or residual models parameterized by generation networks to avoid guided sampling \citep{cca, GFT, ddo}.